 Find out how the last ten years transformed the way kids use the internet—and how parents keep them safe online.

 Technology advanced at an astounding pace over the last decade.
 The world is more connected than ever—which creates new concerns for kids’ safety online.
 While rules and regulations have been in place since 2000, events in the last ten years have transformed the state of online privacy and safety for children.
 We’ve taken a look back at the most significant moments since 2010, and how they’ve affected our youngest digital citizens.
-From the rise of the iPad, to record-setting fines imposed by the FTC, to uncertainty about the future of children’s content, the last decade has seen a growing awareness of privacy and safety issues for kids online.

 1. iPad Launches